isaacazuelos/SlowChess/README.md

 * Profiling — One of purposes of this project is to demystify Haskell performance.

+### To Fix

+* Extend the documentation for `Game.SlowChess.Movement.movePawn` with links to where special pawn movement is documented.

 ### Things to fix when I have an internet connection again:

 * Look up how to fix the documentation in `Game.SlowChess.Mask` for movement.